lstwoMODS/lstwoMODS-WobblyLife/README.md

 A Wobbly Life modpack for [lstwoMODS Core](https://github.com/lstwo/lstwoMODS-Core), aiming to recreate Azzamods while adding a lot of original mods on top.

-> [!IMPORTANT]
-> I am currently transitioning to separating the mod into lstwoMODS Core and lstwoMODS Wobbly Life.
-The current release is NOT using lstwoMODS Core, so currently just install the **requirements** of lstwoMODS Core and then install this as the modpack **without** lstwoMODS Core because this contains it.

 # Installation Requirements

 Requires [ShadowLib](https://github.com/lstwo/ShadowLib/releases).